5. Gateway & Transports

 Both read from the same gateway surface.
 Both generate the same routes/tools.
 The difference is who owns the framework instance.

-This is the separation: runnables are capabilities. @api is presentation.
-The bus works without presentation.
+This is the separation: runnables are capabilities.
+Transport config is presentation.
+Components work without presentation.

 Writing a Custom Transport